perltidy/perltidy/t/snippets/README.md

 - Parameter files 'style1.par' and 'style35.par' will be run against 'style.in' if it exists.

 It is best to avoid file names which are pure digits because they can be difficult to search for.
 But leading digits followed by some non-digits, would be okay.
+These rules may seem a little complex at first but they work quite well.

 ## How to name a new snippet and parameter file, if any:

 - Give it a new base name with extension ".in".
 End the name with some digits to avoid accidentally invoking unexpected parameter combinations.
-If you just want to format with default parameters, skip to the the run 'make' step.
+If you just want to format with default parameters, you can skip to the next step where you run 'make'.

   - For example, you might add a file named "rt126965.in" and then type 'make' and follow the directions.